hl7au/au-fhir-core/input/pagecontent/medicine-information.md

 - MedicationDispense (with AU Core Medication) are used to support dispense records and medication management use cases.
 - MedicationStatement (with AU Core Medication) are used to support summary statements of medicine use.

+The guidance below addresses how medicinal product identification can be structured in FHIR conformant to AU Core.

 ### Medicinal Product Identification

 For extemporaneous medications, it is expected the medication code is the primary mechanism to identify a medicine.
 In this case, a text only list of ingredients may be supplied or may be coded using a medicines terminology.